 NHS 111 makes it easier for you to access local NHS healthcare services.
 It provides one, easy-to-remember number that is free to call from landlines or mobiles.

 NHS 111 is staffed by a team of fully trained advisors, supported by experienced nurses and paramedics.
 They will ask questions to assess your symptoms, provide healthcare advice and/or direct you to a local health service that can help you best.

-We’ve brought all urgent care together and this includes new Urgent Treatment Centres at Colchester Hospital and Clacton Hospital.
+In 2019, we brought all urgent care together.
+This includes new Urgent Treatment Centres at Colchester Hospital and Clacton Hospital.
 There is also an Urgent Treatment Centre (Minor Injuries Only) at Fryatt Hospital, Harwich.